-- Completed foundations in S2WA5, 4, and 3.
-There are two locations that were left uncompleted due to unforeseen conflicts, but will be installed at a later date when the crew is back to work in S2WA2 and 1. - Mobilized on-track foundation equipment to Santa Clara siding for installation of OCS foundations at CEMOF. - Began installation of OCS foundations in CEMOF. - Continued installation of OCS poles, cantilevers, and wires in Segment 3 and 4. - Continued regulation of OCS wires (sagging the wires) in Segment 3. - Continued installation of shunt wires in Segment 3. - Continue to pothole at proposed OCS locations and utility locations in Segment 2 and CEMOF in preparation of upcoming foundation installations. - Continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - PS-1: Continued installation of electrical equipment, light pole foundations, ground grid, and erect gantry steel. - PS-2: Continued installation of gantry conduit, grounding, drainage, light pole foundations, and oil/water separator. - PS-3: Began construction of blast wall. - PS-4: Continued excavation and pour for CMU wall, and install ground grid. - PS-5 - Continued wire termination and low voltage pad. - Installed grounding for gantries. - Installed post insulators.
+- Completed installation of foundations in CEMOF.
+Segment 3, 4, CEMOF, and Segment 2 WA 5, 4, and 3 are now complete. - Began mobilization of on-track foundation equipment to Redwood City Siding for installation of OCS foundations in Segment 2 WA 1 and 2. - Installed gantry foundations in PS-1 and PS-2. - Continued installation of OCS poles, cantilevers, and wires in Segment 3 and 4. - Continued regulation of OCS wires (sagging the wires) in Segment 3. - Continued installation of shunt wires in Segment 3. - Continue to pothole at proposed OCS locations and utility locations in Segment 2 and Segment 1 in preparation of upcoming foundation installations. - Continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
+The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - PS-1: Continued installation of gantry termination cabinet and AC/DC panel. - PS-2: Continued installation of drainage and lighting ductbank. - PS-3: Continued construction of blast wall and poured main gantry foundations. - PS-4: Continued excavation and pour for CMU wall, installation of ground grid, and began backfill. - PS-5: Continued pulling low voltage wires and installation of plantar box. - PS-6: Continued drainage and access ramp installation. - PS-7: Continued low voltage drop installation. - TPS-1: Continued installation of gantry foundations and drain rock. - TPS-2: Continued gantry low voltage termination.

-- Added supports for gantry conduits, installed strut straps, and adjusted conduits for electrical service. - Installed conduits for PG&E pad. - Set up wire pulling equipment.
-Pulled in 600 kcmil wire from control house to main gantry.
-Installed corrugated pipe on the wire pulled in.
-Total wire pulled in 518 feet. - PS-6: Installed supports for DC panel. - PS-7: Continued low voltage drop installation. - Continued low voltage terminations and fence installation at TPS-1. - Continue gantry low voltage termination at TPS-2. - Continued to install signal ductbank, conduits, and cables in Segment 2 and Segment 1. - Continue case installation at CP Center Remote. - Perform signal cutover at CP Franklin to CP Stockton. - Continued cable termination and staging at CP Stockton and CP Franklin. - Performed pre-testing from CP Stockton to CP Franklin. - Perform cable installation from CP Coast to CP Stockton. - Performed fire alarm installation. - Continued fiber optic cable installation and splicing in Segment 4. - Install overhead bridge attachments at various locations in Segment 3 and 4. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Continued Right of Way acquisition process for off-track foundation installation in Segment 1. - Continue Right of Way acquisition for TPS-1 interconnection. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued internal discussions about design, installation and testing of signal and communications modifications to the Caltrain system and schedule for cutover plans. - Continued discussions with VTA on Right of Way acquisition for TPS-2 interconnection. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued model validation for the single phase study. - PG&E continued work at East Grand and FMC substations. - PG&E continued TPS-2 Interconnection work.
+- Continued to install signal ductbank, conduits, and cables in Segment 2 and Segment 1. - Performed signal equipment and track circuit installation in Segment 2. - Installed transformer and performed wiring at Shark. - Performed track circuit setup and local testing at Control Point (CP) De la Cruz and CP Coast. - Installed transformer boxes at De la Cruz, Franklin, Stockton, Shark, Alameda and Bird. - Performed track circuit setup and local testing at CP Shark and CP Alameda. - Performed fire alarm installation. - Continued fiber optic cable installation and splicing in Segment 4. - Install overhead bridge attachments at various locations in Segment 3 and 4. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Continued Right of Way acquisition process for off-track foundation installation in Segment 1. - Continue Right of Way acquisition for TPS-1 interconnection. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued internal discussions about design, installation and testing of signal and communications modifications to the Caltrain system and schedule for cutover plans. - Continued discussions with VTA on Right of Way acquisition for TPS-2 interconnection. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued model validation for the single phase study. - PG&E continued work at East Grand and FMC substations. - PG&E continued TPS-2 Interconnection work and began work at TPS-1 Interconnection.